▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 Health and care Kleinspitz

 Despite its long fur, the Kleinspitz (Miniature or Small Spitz) it is not a breed that requires much care.
 Protruding hairs give it a natural firmness, that hardly tangles.
-Therefore, just comb the coat from time to time and remove any dirt.
+So, just comb the coat from time to time and remove any dirt.
 Your dog will be pleased with the extra care.
-However, during the coat change, the small spitz also need your help to get rid of superfluous hair.
+But, during the coat change, the small spitz also need your help to get rid of superfluous hair.
 The Spitz it is also one of the least susceptible breeds in terms of health.
 Some members of the breed are susceptible to tartar, but it can be prevented by using chewing bone or a dog toothbrush.

 Buy a Kleinspitz